sjsu-library/unionist/_items/unionist--text-0219.md

 creator:
 dateCreated: '1833-12-19'
-description: 'FOR SALE, At this office, a few copies of Mrs. Child’s “Appeal in behalf of that class of Americans called Africans" '
+description: 'FOR SALE, At this office, a few copies of Mrs. Child’s “Appeal in behalf of that class of Americans called Africans '
 language: English
 publisher: The Unionist
 IsPartOf: